WentworthJin/Unit_Budget_Planner/Unit_Budget/DB_testing.md

 - To run the testing file, you need to be in the [<b>Python_File<b>](./Python_File) directory

   <pre>
-  python3 -m test_getID
+  python3 test_DBSystem.py
   </pre>

   And the testing result should be

   <pre>
   DB has been initialized
-  All Dummy data has been inserted
-  ...
+  .
   ----------------------------------------------------------------------
-  Ran 3 tests in 0.001s
+  Ran 3 tests in 0.029s

   OK
   </pre>